-Training fins are shorter flippers, suitable for pools, that will allow you to feel what a good swim kick feels like.
+Training fins (like these ones on Amazon) are shorter flippers, suitable for pools, that will allow you to feel what a good swim kick feels like.

 Be careful not to overdo it with training fins for a start.
 If your ankles are rigid, gradually build up your training fin times.
 Otherwise, you may overuse or sprain your ankle ligaments, as your ankles will not be used to such a workout.

 To learn more about ankle flexibility, check out this article which covers the topic in detail, Is Ankle Flexibility The Secret To Swimming Faster?

 A kickboard (like this one on Amazon) is a floatation device that swimmers hold while they swim, ensuring that all the propulsion is coming from the swimmer kick.

 Using a kickboard is a great way to isolate your swim kick and build up your kicking strength and technique.

 By holding onto the kickboard, we can forget about our arms and just focus on our legs.

 To learn more about kickboards, here is a link to an article reviewing a list of the best kickboards for swimming.